MESH-Research/Pilcrow/docs/contributing/testing.md

 :::

 ::: tip
 The lando extras tooling command can set up Majestic for you.
-Run: `lando extras enable majestic`
+Run: `lando extras enable majestic` from the root project directory.
 :::
 ```yaml
 #FILE: .lando.local.yml